Casein Intolerance: What the Science Says

 A2 casein, in contrast, produces little or no BCM-7 during digestion.
 The physiological relevance of BCM-7 in humans remains an area of ongoing research, and its effects appear to be context- and individual-dependent.

 Most conventional cow’s milk contains A1 casein or a mixture of A1 and A2.
-Specially labelled A2 milk contains only the A2 variant.
+Specially labeled A2 milk contains only the A2 variant.
 Goat and sheep milk naturally contain mainly A2-type casein.

 This biochemical difference has led to growing interest in A2 dairy as a potentially more digestible option.
 However, it is important to approach this topic with scientific caution rather than marketing enthusiasm.